Linearly-constrained nonsmooth optimization for training autoencoders: Numerical Experiments

 \subsection{Properties of SPG}

 In this subsection, we investigate the numerical performance of SPG in solving problems with randomly generated data sets.
 We first study the convergence properties of SPG. {The test problem is generated by data type 1 with parameter combination E.g. 6. and $\epsilon_0=0.05$.} The penalty parameter $\beta$ takes its default setting.
 The numerical results of SPG with randomly initial guess is present in Figure \ref{fig:spgnorm1}.
-We can learn from Figure \ref{fig:spgnorm1} that (i) all of the training error, the test error, the function value of \eqref{eq:reguauto7} and the smoothing function value decrease in a same order, in particular the decreasing curves of the last two values merge together very soon; (ii) the feasibility reduces to its tolerance rapidly; (iii) the smoothing parameter sequence $\{\mu^{(k)}\}$ converges almost linearly to zero.
+We can learn from Figure \ref{fig:spgnorm1} that (i) {all of the training error, the test error, the function value of \eqref{eq:reguauto7}} decrease in a same order; (ii) the feasibility reduces to its tolerance rapidly; (iii) the smoothing parameter sequence $\{\mu^{(k)}\}$ converges almost linearly to zero.

 Secondly, we compare SPG with different choices of $L^{(0)}$ on a group of randomly generated data sets with data type 1, $N_{\mathrm{test}}=0$ and $\epsilon_0=0.05$. {We select three different $\beta$ and four parameter combinations.} The numerical results are shown in~Figure \ref{fig:Lu1}.
 We can learn from Figure \ref{fig:Lu1} that SPG may diverge if $L^{(0)}$ is not sufficiently large, particularly if $\beta$ is large.
 When $\beta$ is small, the performance of SPG is not very sensitive to the choice of $L^{(0)}$.
 We also find that bigger $L^{(0)}$ usually leads to slow convergence.
 Hence, we can conclude that a suitably selected $L^{(0)}$, such as our default setting, is important to SPG.